ensbot/ensbot-asukhey-WumboCoin/README.md

 ![alt text](https://github.com/asukhey/WumboCoin/blob/master/Snaps/4_equalizing_blockchain.PNG "Blockchain Synchronization")

+**I'll be studying about smart contracts and will update readMe asap**

  *Shoutout to my bud and a fellow spongebob fan Prerna Kapoor for suggesting the cryptocurrency name*